Skip to main content

 Market Approach

-Using the market approach for valuation, recent property sales are compared to the instant property to project fair market value.
-This type of valuation works well with residential properties, so long as there are relevant recent comparable sales available.
-Ideally, the comparable properties should have similar characteristics (like the number of bedrooms and bathrooms) and features, such as a fireplace, pool, or garage.
+In the market approach for valuation, recent property sales get compared to the property to project fair market value.
+This type of valuation works well with residential properties as long as relevant recent comparable sales are available.
+Ideally, the comparable properties should have similar characteristics like:

 Income Approach